 What Is Earlens?

 Most hearing aids work the same way: a microphone captures sound, a processor amplifies it, and a miniature speaker delivers that amplified sound into the ear canal.
 This works well for millions of people — but conventional speakers have a hard ceiling.
-Getting clean amplification above 6,000 Hz is difficult in a miniaturized device, and frequencies above 8,000 Hz are nearly impossible to amplify without distortion or acoustic feedback.
-For patients who depend on those high frequencies for consonant clarity — particularly in background noise — this is a meaningful limitation.
+Getting clean amplification above 6,000 Hz is difficult in a miniaturized device, and frequencies above 8,000 Hz are largely out of reach.

 What Is Lenire?